 - DDT 1105-Fundamentals of Drafting.
-This course is designed to provide fundamental knowledge fo the principles of drafting as well as skill in the basic techniques of using drafting room equipment.
+This course is designed to provide fundamental knowledge of the principles of drafting as well as skill in the basic techniques of using drafting room equipment.
 It covers such topics as lettering, inking, geometric construction, sketching, orthographic projections, pictorial drawing, dimensioning, section and simply scale drawings.
 (5,2,6) - DDT 1115-Machine Drafting.
 An introduction is given in various mechanical parts as well as complete assemblies.
 Working drawings are made of various mechanical parts.
 Prerequisite: DDT 1105.
 (5,2,6) - DDT 1133-Introduction to Steel Shipbuilding and Blueprint Reading.
 This course is designed to give the student an understanding of the ship as a whole and acquaintance with actual working drawings of a ship.
 Class work involves both research and drawing.
 (3,2,2) - DDT 1163-Construction Materials and Cost Estimating.
 An introduction to the materials used in the construction industry and to the basic methods of cost estimating and procedures required in material takeoffs.
+(3,2,2) - DDT 1173-Computer Aided Drafting I. An introductory course dealing with concepts, terminology, and theory of computers with direct applications and use of graphics terminals and plotters.
+Students will be able to prepare engineering drawings through the utilization of computer aided drafting equipment.
+Prerequisites: DDT 1105, GRA 1112, RT 1073 or 2 years of Industrial Drafting in High School.
 (3,2,2) - DDT 2055-Architectural Drafting and Design.
 Instruction is given in the basic principles of design and planning for residential work.
 A complete set of plans for a residence or other small building is developed by each student.
+Building code requirements, utility application, and proper selection of construction materials must be observed in planning.
+Prerequisite: DR-1105.
+(5,2,6)